53v3n3d4/Zukan-Icon-Theme/docs/plugin.md

 ### Install Theme

 It installs a sublime-theme file from a list of user installed themes, excluding already installed in plugin.

+## Setting `zukan_listener_enabled`

+Option to not use the listener and `add_on_change`, so the files will not auto build under any circumstances.

+Any change needed, will have to do manually through Commands, to build files.
+The Commands are:
+- Install/Delete Preferences
+- Install/Delete Syntaxes
+- Install/Delete Themes
+- Rebuild Files

+Plugin use listener to watch when a Theme or Color-scheme changed.
+It is used to:
+- Delete files when an ignored theme is selected
+- Change icon dark or light

+ST `add_on_change` is used to watch Zukan Preferences settings.
+And, if following settings change, it apply them to icons files:
+- Change icon
+- Change icon file extension
+- Create custom icon
+- Prefer icon
+- Ignored icon
+- Ignored theme